TushirSahu/Vehicle_Tracking_Counting/README.md

 ## Requirements
 - Python 3.x
 - OpenCV library
-- YOLOv3 pre-trained weights (already included in the repository)
+- YOLO-NAS pre-trained weights (already included in the repository)
 - CUDA (optional for GPU acceleration)

 ## Installation
-1. Clone the YOLONAS repository to your local machine.
+1. Clone the YOLO-NAS repository to your local machine.
 2. Install the required dependencies, including Python 3.x and OpenCV.
 You can use pip to install the necessary packages by running the following command: